-I lived with my sister in London for the 3 months I was required to be studying full-time at the RAD headquarters.
-There were only about 12 of us so it was pretty intense but it was good to acquire all the basics and set us up for a teaching post.
+I lived with my sister in London for the three months I was required to be studying full-time at the RAD headquarters.
+There were only about twelve of us so it was pretty intense but it was good to acquire all the basics and set us up for a teaching post.

 You don’t learn to be a teacher in three months but it gave us a sound understanding of educational concepts and, more importantly, the confidence to start a new career based on the years of experience we already had.

 Once you had achieved your Diploma, with Distinction, you won the role of ballet teacher and junior conservatoire coordinator at Tring Park School for the Performing Arts.
 What was the best part of this experience?

 I truly learnt to become a teacher!
 I was dropped in at the deep end and expected to swim very fast.
 I had a lot of support but it’s the only way to learn.
 I gained a lot of knowledge over those four years.